 where { $\pi_{n}^{\mathsf{L}, (k)} \in \{0,1\}$} indicates whether satellite { $n \in \mathcal{N}$} serves as the root of one of the trees in the forest.
 The cycle-free property of this forest, which could be enforced by a condition similar to~\eqref{cons:tree_3}, is inherently satisfied in Sec.~\ref{sec:optimization_problem} as per Remark~\ref{remark:Cycle}.

-At each local round { $\ell \in \mathcal{L}^{(k)} \setminus \{L^{(k)}\}$}, after computing it as in~\eqref{eq:cumulateGrad}, each satellite sends its cumulative gradient to its immediate successor in the forest.
+To conduct a local model aggregation at each local round { $\ell \in \mathcal{L}^{(k)} \setminus \{L^{(k)}\}$}, after computing it as in~\eqref{eq:cumulateGrad}, each satellite sends its cumulative gradient to its immediate successor in the forest.
 Subsequently, each satellite { $n \in \mathcal{N}^{(k)}_{c}$} in VC { $c$} that serves as a successor receives cumulative gradients from its predecessor satellites and aggregates them into a single gradient vector.
-This vector is expressed recursively based on the satellite’s cumulative gradient and the aggregated gradients from its predecessor nodes as follows:
+This vector is expressed recursively based on the satellite’s cumulative gradient and the aggregated gradients from its predecessors as follows:

-Each satellite { $n$} then forwards the aggregated gradient vector to its successor, and this process continues until it reaches the root node of each VC { $c$}, which obtains the VC model as follows:
+Each satellite { $n$} then forwards its aggregated gradient vector to its successor, and this process continues until reaching the root node of each VC { $c$}, which obtains the VC model as follows:

 where { $D_c^{(k)}= \sum_{n \in \mathcal{N}_{c}^{(k)}} D^{(k)}_n$}.
 VC model $\overline{\bm{\omega}}^{(k,\ell+1)}_{c}$ is then dispatched to all satellites in VC { $c$} and used to synchronize their local models, as detailed in \textbf{\textit{Phase 4}}.